 Six to ten experts worked every day for a whole year in a place that bore more resemblance to a laboratory than a construction site.
 Due to the sensitivity of the materials, an extremely high level of accuracy and craftsmanship was required and a technical development team was onsite throughout the process.
 Since this construction is the first of its kind, new construction methods and tools had to be utilised: from high-tech lasers and laboratory grade UV-lamps, to slightly lower-tech Dutch full-fat milk, which, with its low transparency, proved to be an ideal liquid to function as a reflective surface for the levelling of the first layer of bricks.
 Despite its delicate looks, strength tests by the Delft University of Technology team proved that the glass-construction was in many ways stronger than concrete.
 The full-glass architrave, for instance, could withstand a force of up to 42,000 Newton; the equivalent to two full-sized SUVs.

-Wessels Zeist: Robert van der Hoef, Richard van het Ende, Marco and Ronald Van de Poppe
+Contractor: Wessels Zeist - Robert van der Hoef, Richard van

 ABT: Rob Nijsse

-Delft University of Technology: Frederic A. Veer, Faidra Oikonomopoulou, Telesilla Bristogianni
+Research: Delft University of Technology - Frederic A. Veer, Faidra Oikonomopoulou, Telesilla Bristogianni